'Camera Man' unspools the colorful life of silent film star Buster Keaton

 DAVIES: This is FRESH AIR.
 And we're speaking with Dana Stevens.
 She is the film critic for Slate.
 She's written a new book about Buster Keaton.
 It's called "Camera Man: Buster Keaton, The Dawn Of Cinema, And The Invention Of The Twentieth Century."

 STEVENS: Yes.
 Yeah.
 I feel like Roscoe Arbuckle is unfairly remembered too often as, you know, the central figure in this 1921 scandal in Hollywood, where, as it turned out, after three trials, he was guilty of no crime whatsoever.
 And people forget about the fact that Roscoe Arbuckle was and would have continued to be, I think, a really important director in early comedy and probably could have moved on to direct other genres as well.
 And at the moment that Keaton joined him in 1917, he really was sort of the second most famous and most popular film comedian outside of Charlie Chaplin.
 He had just gotten his own independent production company, financed by a producer who would soon become Buster's brother-in-law.
 And when Buster Keaton came to work for him, it very, very quickly became the case that he was instead working with him because the two of them really vibed together.
 They had similar senses of humor and of curiosity about the new medium.
-And these few years that there was a Keaton-Arbuckle kind of unit making films together, you can really see Keaton start to develop his own solo style, even though essentially he's working as a sidekick and co-director, you know, alongside this other creative.
+And these few years that there was a Keaton-Arbuckle kind of unit making films together, you can really see Keaton start to develop his own solo style, even though essentially he's working as a sidekick and co-director, you know, alongside this other creator.

 DAVIES: Right.
 I mean, Arbuckle had this amazingly expressive face and would sometimes appear as a woman, and it was quite hilarious to watch.
 Let's talk about some of the films that Buster directed in the 1920s and starred in.
 Now, he was not just the star of this, right?
 I mean, he was a director, and that kind of maybe meant a bit of a different thing in that era.
 In what sense did he really make these films?
 What kind of a role did he play?